-Upon the closing of the business combination and pursuant to the Sponsor Support Agreement, dated May 5, 2021 and amended on September 24, 2021, by and among the Company, Amplitude Healthcare Holdings LLC (the "Sponsor") and Jasper Tx Corp., the Sponsor agreed to place the 105,000 earnout shares into escrow (the "Earnout Shares"), which will be released as follows: (a) 25,000 Earnout Shares will be released if, during the period from and after September 24, 2021 until September 24, 2024 (the "Earnout Period"), over any twenty trading days within any thirty day consecutive trading day period, the volume-weighted average price of the Company's common stock (the "Applicable VWAP") is greater than or equal to \$115.00, (b) 50,000 Earnout Shares will be released if, during the Earnout Period, the Applicable VWAP is greater than or equal to \$150.00 and (c) 30,000 Earnout Shares will be released if, during the Earnout Period, the Applicable VWAP is greater than or equal to \$180.00 (the "triggering events").
+Upon the closing of the business combination and pursuant to the Sponsor Support Agreement, dated May 5, 2021 and amended on September 24, 2021, by and among the Company, Amplitude Healthcare Holdings LLC (the "Sponsor") and Jasper Tx Corp., the Sponsor agreed to place the 105,000 earnout shares into escrow (the "Earnout Shares"), which would have been released as follows: (a) 25,000 Earnout Shares would have been released if, during the period from and after September 24, 2021 until September 24, 2024 (the "Earnout Period"), over any twenty trading days within any thirty day consecutive trading day period, the volume-weighted average price of the Company's common stock (the "Applicable VWAP") was greater than or equal to \$115.00, (b) 50,000 Earnout Shares would have been released if, during the Earnout Period, the Applicable VWAP was greater than or equal to \$150.00 and (c) 30,000 Earnout Shares would have been released if, during the Earnout Period, the Applicable VWAP was greater than or equal to \$180.00 (the "triggering events").

-The Earnout Shares placed in escrow are legally issued and outstanding shares that participate in voting and dividends.
-The Earnout Shares (along with related escrowed dividends, if any) will be forfeited and not released from escrow at the end of the Earnout Period unless the triggering events described above are achieved during the Earnout Period.
-Upon the closing of the business combination, the contingent obligation to release the Earnout Shares was accounted for as a liability-classified financial instrument upon their initial recognition because the triggering events that determine the number of shares required to be released from escrow include events that were not solely indexed to the common stock of the Company.
-The earnout liability is remeasured each reporting period with changes in fair value recognized in earnings.
+The Earnout Shares placed in escrow were legally issued and outstanding shares that participated in voting and dividends.
+Upon the closing of the business combination, the contingent obligation to release the Earnout Shares was accounted for as a liability-classified financial instrument upon the initial recognition because the triggering events that determined the number of shares required to be released from escrow included events that were not solely indexed to the common stock of the Company.
+The earnout liability was remeasured each reporting period with changes in fair value recognized in earnings.
+On September 24, 2024, the Earnout Shares were forfeited and cancelled, and the contingent liability's value became zero, as the triggering events described above were not achieved during the Earnout Period.

-The estimated fair value of the earnout liability was less than \$0.1 million as of June 30, 2024 and was minimal as of December 31, 2023.
-The fair value is estimated at the end of each reporting period using a Monte Carlo simulation model.
-Assumptions used in the valuations as of June 30, 2024 and December 31, 2023 are described in Note 3.
-No triggering event occurred as of each of June 30, 2024 and December 31, 2023.
-The Company recognized no loss or gain and a loss of less than \$0.1 million for the three and six months ended June 30, 2024, respectively, and a gain of \$0.4 million and a loss of \$0.3 million for the three and six months ended June 30, 2023, respectively, classified within change in fair value of earnout liability in the condensed consolidated statements of operations and comprehensive loss.
+The estimated fair value of the earnout liability was minimal as of December 31, 2023.
+The fair value was estimated at the end of each reporting period using a Monte Carlo simulation model.
+Assumptions used in the valuation as of December 31, 2023 are described in Note 3.
+The Company recognized a gain of less than \$0.1 million for the three months ended September 30, 2024 and a gain of \$0.3 million and a loss of less than \$0.1 million for the three and nine months ended September 30, 2023, respectively, classified within change in fair value of earnout liability in the condensed consolidated statements of operations and comprehensive loss.
+The Company recognized minimal change in fair value of earnout liability during the nine months ended September 30, 2024.